Last updated on March 20, 2023 by Wandering our World

 For desert in Bermuda, bananas are king.
 Banana crumble and Bermuda Banana cakes are well worth trying.

 To wash it all down, rum – like most tropical islands – is the drink of choice!
 Try the Dark ‘n Stormy cocktail, a blend of rum with ginger beer.

-Bahamas vs Bermuda: Which should you choose?
+Bahamas vs Bermuda: Which Is The Better Choice?

 The Bahamas’ most popular islands and beaches can be packed and noisy.
-However with so many beaches and islands, it’s still possible to find remote secluded spots all to yourself.
+However, with so many beaches and islands, it’s still possible to find remote secluded spots all to yourself.

 Smaller Bermuda is better suited to tourists who want great beaches but also wish to have all the sights and tourist hot-spots in close reach.